-You can expect the same academic rigour from you summer study experience as a full time degree programme at UEA.
-Assessment will be in a number of different ways throughout the programme, such as coursework, essays, class presentations, course tests, practical laboratory work, or a final practical piece of work.
+You can expect the same academic rigour from your summer study experience as a full time degree programme at UEA, and you'll be assessed in a number of different ways.
+Depending on your chosen course, assessment methods are likely to include coursework, essays, class presentations, tests and practical laboratory work.

-UEA has rules on submitting your work correctly, and this information is provided in your handbook and compulsory orientation sessions.
-All work is assessed in accordance with the University’s formal guidelines and assessed at Exam Board level.
+UEA has rules on submitting your work correctly.
+As well as compulsory orientation sessions, you'll also be given a handbook which will provide you with all you need to know about submitting your work correctly.
+All work is assessed in accordance with the University's formal guidelines and assessed at Exam Board level.
 Full module details including assessment methods and deadlines can be found in the individual module outlines.

 Accreditation and credit transfer

 All Undergraduate International Summer School modules are worth 20 UCU credits / 10 ECTS credits at Undergraduate Level 5.
 We will provide you with an electronic transcript at the end of September 2019, and a certificate of attendance during the finale celebrations.